-To check if a LAR is available for this qualification, please make sure you are logged into the centre home on the website and follow this link: www.ymcaawards.co.uk/download-resources/lars.
+There is a Learner Assessment Record available for this qualification.
+Please make sure you are logged in to the centre home on the website and follow this link: www.ymcaawards.co.uk/centre-resources/specifications-syllabuses-and-lars.

 Creating a portfolio of evidence